At COX, sustainable design is integrated into everything we do, with our projects focusing on improving both the built and natural environment.

 Guiding Sustainable Outcomes: Meet the Team

-COX maintains carbon neutrality in its operations and will continue to measure, reduce, and offset its operating emissions with the intention of reaching carbon positive targets across all our studios in Australia.
+COX maintains carbon neutrality in its operations and is Climate Active certified.
+We will continue to measure, reduce, and offset our operating emissions with the intention of reaching carbon positive targets across all our studios in Australia.

 By 2030, COX aims for all our new projects to be carbon neutral in their operations and achieve a 50% reduction in embodied carbon emissions compared to traditional construction processes.